Michael Schuster tells us how he turned being a daydreamer to his advantage

 “And finally, it can be a challenge for myself & the team when we kill certain projects too quickly.
 There have been occasions where we have not gone deep enough into a project before we determined whether or not we should proceed.”

 “PatSnap has and continues to help NCH Corporation as it expands the platform by listening to what its customers want—customers like me.
 I know they’re doing this because we suggest areas to expand or improve and the PatSnap team instantly shows a solution they are beta testing or a new platform they are ready to launch.
-Case in point being, we recently communicated several NCH challenges that appear to be solved in the upcoming PatSnap platform.
+The case in point is, we recently communicated several NCH challenges that appear to be solved in the upcoming PatSnap platform.

 “We use the landscape tool quite often as we look at specific products.
 For example—one product comes to mind—another example of the inventor thinking it was a goldmine.
 When we evaluated it, we saw that there was a lot of prior art that would disqualify their patent application- resulting in no IP.
-So, we looked at the white-space and were able to use this to come up with a better product overall, with much better IP.
-In that example, we looked at the prior art and tried to understand how they had ended up with the poorly written patent.
-By identifying the root of the problem—which no one else seemed to be solving—we were able to create an even better product and took it to market where it is doing really well.
+So, we looked at the white space and were able to use this to come up with a better product overall, with a much better IP.
+In that example, we looked at the prior art and tried to understand how they had ended up with poorly written patents.
+By identifying the root of the problem—which no one else seemed to be solving—we were able to create an even better product and took it to a market where it is doing really well.

 “NCH Corporation has been using PatSnap for a lot longer than I have.
 My group has been using it for about 1.5 years.
 In that time, I would estimate that we have put 9-12 products through the PatSnap platform during their development.
 In the previous 1.5 years, we only launched 3 products- I cannot say this was solely because of PatSnap, but I can say without PatSnap, the time to market would have been much slower.